How Do Short Films Make Money? (Tips & Tricks)

 I don’t know about you, but I hit the skip ad as fast as possible when it comes to ads.

 Again, it’s hard to click something you’re skipping after five seconds – unless you accidentally misclick the ad.
-Maybe that’s how all those Youtubers make so much money…
+Maybe that’s how all those YouTubers make so much money…

 How likely is it for your short film to make ad revenue?

-This is why, among successful YouTubers, the vlog and video game streaming formats are so popular – not making high-budget short films.
+For that model to succeed financially, you must make dirt-cheap, no-budget short films weekly.
+This is why, among successful YouTubers, the vlog and video game streaming formats are so popular, not making high-budget short films.

-That said, if you are creative, hungry, and relatively self-sufficient, you could consistently create enough no-to-low-budget short films to start seeing revenue.
+If you are creative, hungry, and relatively self-sufficient, you could consistently create enough no-to-low-budget short films to start seeing revenue.
+Admittedly, that’s how every multi-million dollar YouTuber today got their start – so by all means, it’s not impossible.

 Online Monetization Through Branded Content